AttackPattern/CSharpAnalytics/README.md

 * Google Analytics account - [Sign up](http://analytics.google.com) if you don't have one
 * An analytics property set-up as an app ("Track interactions within Android and iOS apps")

+You can either:

+1. Get a more stable release via NuGet
-Download or clone the source and add a reference to CSharpAnalytics.WindowsStore from your application.
+2. Clone the source code and add a reference to CSharpAnalytics.Windows81.csproj (or Windows8, .NET45 depending on your environment)

 ### Automatic analytics for Windows 8/8.1 Store apps